Tushar625/Reddit-Post-Stats-on-OLED-Display-with-Arduino-and-Python/README.md

 5. **Run the Script**

-   Activate the virtual environment and run the script, you can also Double-click the `.bat` file to do the same, though it will run the script in background.
+   Plug in the Arduino to a USB port, activate the virtual environment and run the script, you can also Double-click the `.bat` file to do the same, though it will run the script in background.

 ---